-Query Diagnostics is a powerful new feature that will allow you to determine what Power Query is doing during authoring time.
-While we will be expanding on this feature in the future, including allowing you to use it during full refreshes, at this time it allows you to understand what sort of queries you are emitting, what slowdowns you might run into during authoring refresh, and what kind of background events are happening.
+With Query Diagnostics, you can achieve a better understanding of what Power Query is doing at authoring and at refresh time in Power BI Desktop.
+While we'll be expanding on this feature in the future, including adding the ability to use it during full refreshes, at this time you can use it to understand what sort of queries you're emitting, what slowdowns you might run into during authoring refresh, and what kind of background events are happening.

-Whenever you start diagnostics, Power Query will begin tracing any evaluations that you cause.
-The evaluation that most users think of is when you press refresh, or when you retrieve data for the first time, but there are many actions that can cause evaluations depending on the connector.
-For example, with the SQL connector, when you retrieve a list of values to filter, that would kick off an evaluation as well—but it doesn’t associate with a user query, and that’s represented in the diagnostics.
-Other system generated queries might include Navigator or “Get Data” experience.
+Whenever you start diagnostics, Power Query begins tracing any evaluations that you cause.
+The evaluation that most users think of is when you press refresh, or when you retrieve data for the first time, but there are many actions that can cause evaluations, depending on the connector.
+For example, with the SQL connector, when you retrieve a list of values to filter, that would kick off an evaluation as well—but it doesn't associate with a user query, and that's represented in the diagnostics.
+Other system-generated queries might include the navigator or the get data experience.

-It's important that you press 'Stop' diagnostics.
-This will allow the engine to collect the recorded traces and parse them into the proper output.
-Without this step you'll lose your traces.
+It's important that if you're recording all traces from Start Diagnostics that you press Stop diagnostics.
+Stopping the diagnostics allows the engine to collect the recorded traces and parse them into the proper output.
+Without this step, you'll lose your traces.

-With this first version of the feature we present two different diagnostic views—a summarized and a detailed view.
+The first of these diagnostics are the primary diagnostics, which have a detailed view and a summarized view.
 The summarized view is aimed to give you an immediate insight into where time is being spent in your query.
-The detailed view is much deeper, line by line, and will generally only be needed for serious diagnosing by power users.
+The detailed view is much deeper, line by line, and is, in general, only needed for serious diagnosing by power users.

-Power Query may perform evaluations that you may not have directly triggered.
-Some of these evaluations are performed in order to retrieve metadata so we can best optimize our queries or to provide a better user experience (such as retrieving the list of distinct values within a column that are displayed in the Filter Rows experience), and others might be related to how a connector handles parallel evaluations.
-At the same time, if you see in your query diagnostics repeated queries that you don't believe make sense, feel free to reach out through normal support channels--your feedback is how we improve our product.
+Power Query might perform evaluations that you may not have directly triggered.
+Some of these evaluations are performed in order to retrieve metadata so we can best optimize our queries or to provide a better user experience (such as retrieving the list of distinct values within a column that are displayed in the Filter Rows experience).
+Others might be related to how a connector handles parallel evaluations.
+At the same time, if you see in your query diagnostics repeated queries that you don't believe make sense, feel free to reach out through normal support channels—your feedback is how we improve our product.

 Query diagnostics provides two views: summarized and detailed.
 The summarized view "collapses" multiple related operations into a single operation.
 In this process, details collected by each operation are combined, and the exclusive durations are summed.
 No information is lost as part of this process.

-The summarized view provides an overview of what occurred during an evaluation for easy high level review.
-If for a specific operation, further breakdown is desired, the user can look at the group id and view the corresponding operations that were grouped within the detail view.
+The summarized view provides an overview of what occurred during an evaluation for easy high-level review.
+If further breakdown is wanted for a specific operation, the user can look at the group ID and view the corresponding operations that were grouped in the detail view.

 Explaining Multiple Evaluations

-To keep this performant, currently some caching happens so that it doesn’t have to rerun every part of the final query plan as it goes back through the steps.
-While this is useful for normal authoring, it means that you will not always get correct step comparison information due to later evaluations pulling on cached data.
+To provide higher performance, currently some caching happens so that it doesn't have to rerun every part of the final query plan as it goes back through the steps.
+While this caching is useful for normal authoring, it means that you won't always get correct step comparison information because of later evaluations pulling on cached data.

 When analyzing the results of a recording, it's important to filter the recording session by Id, so that columns such as Exclusive Duration % make sense.

 Id is a composite identifier.
-It’s comprised of two numbers—one before the dot, and one after.
-The first number will be the same for all evaluations that resulted from a single user action.
-In other words, if I press refresh twice there’ll be two different numbers leading the dot, one for each user activity taken.
-This will be sequential for a given diagnostics recording.
+It's formed of two numbers—one before the dot, and one after.
+The first number is the same for all evaluations that resulted from a single user action.
+In other words, if you press refresh twice, there will be two different numbers leading the dot, one for each user activity taken.
+This numbering is sequential for a given diagnostics recording.

 The second number represents an evaluation by the engine.
-This will be sequential for the lifetime of the process where the evaluation is queued.
-If you run multiple diagnostics recording sessions, you will see this number continue to grow across the different sessions.
-To summarize, if I start recording, press evaluation once, and stop recording, I’ll have some number of Ids in my diagnostics, but since I only took one action, they’ll all be 1.1, 1.2, 1.3, etc.
+This number is sequential for the lifetime of the process where the evaluation is queued.
+If you run multiple diagnostics recording sessions, you'll see this number continue to grow across the different sessions.

-The combination of the activityId and the evaluationId, separated by the dot, provides a unique identifier for an evaluation for a single recording session.
+The combination of the activityId and the evaluationId, separated by the dot, provides a unique identifier for an evaluation of a single recording session.